uzz1/fofx/README.md

 The stocks page consists of 2 tables, stocks and stock values.
 The user selects a stock from the stock table to display the corresponding values in the stock-values table.
 The user is then able to export and download the stock-values data in json format.

+The stocks and stock values have been added to a cloud database from where they are accessed through the API routes built on the backend.
+On the frontend, the handling of the API calls and data is done using Redux.
+The users are managed in a similar way.

 ## Technology Stack